UN Condemns senseless War In Ukraine - UrduPoint

 She also noted that "appalling reports of torture and ill-treatment by both parties continue, including of prisoners of war".

-Bachelet said her team had verified 28 cases of conflict-related sexual violence, including cases of gang rape.
-The majority were committed in areas controlled by Russia.
+"The whole nation has been subjected to pain and suffering," she said, via video-link.

-She also said they had documented 17 deaths of journalists, media workers and bloggers from the hostilities.
+Russian diplomat Evgeny Ustinov said Bachelet's office had "debased itself" and was now "part of the disinformation campaign against Russia, spreading lies" as accomplices in the crimes of the "terrorist Kyiv regime".

-The former Chilean president, 70, is stepping down at the end of her four-year term.
+Former Chilean president Bachelet, 70, is stepping down at the end of her four-year term.

 Tuesday marked her final appearance in person at the Human Rights Council.